 Can I restart Ozempic after I stop?

 Yes.
 Restarting after a clean stop is common and pharmacologically straightforward.
 Your prescriber will usually re-titrate you, often starting at a lower dose for a few weeks before stepping back up, to limit GI side effects.
-Semaglutide reaches steady state again over four to six weeks.
-Tirzepatide is similar.
+Semaglutide reaches steady state again over roughly four to six weeks, and tirzepatide is similar.
 Most people see appetite suppression return, though some report it feels a notch weaker than the first round.
-Reasonable triggers for restart are personal: a weight regain past a written threshold, a fasting glucose or A1C drift, or a return of food noise that is interfering with daily life.
+Reasonable triggers to restart are personal: weight regain past a threshold you set, a glucose or A1C drift, or a return of food noise that interferes with daily life.
 The decision belongs with your prescriber.
 The most useful thing you can bring is several months of weight, protein, and habit data, so the choice is grounded in trends.
+Not medical advice.

 Related questions